Website icon Xpert.Digital

 • 🌍 Sustainable packaging in the frozen food industry

-• 🏭 The German Frozen Institute and its role
+• 🏭 The German Frozen Food Institute and its role

-• 🍗 Meat and fish products in the frozen sector
+• 🍗 Meat and fish products in the frozen food industry

 • 🥖 The variety of frozen baked goods

-• 🍟 French fries and Co.: Popular potato products
+• 🍟 French fries and more: Popular potato products

 • ⏱️ Lack of time and the rise of frozen foods

-The per capita consumption of frozen food in Germany increased significantly from 1978 to 2022.
+Per capita consumption of frozen food in Germany increased significantly between 1978 and 2022.
 This reflects changes in consumers' eating habits and lifestyles.
-The frozen food industry has successfully adapted to these needs, offering a wide range of high-quality and convenient foods.
-The German Frozen Institute plays an important role in representing the interests of the industry and in promoting quality standards.
+The frozen food industry has successfully adapted to these needs, offering a wide range of high-quality and convenient food products.
+The German Frozen Food Institute plays a key role in representing the industry's interests and promoting quality standards.

-🏭 Optimizing energy costs in cold and deep-freeze warehouses
+🏭 Optimizing energy costs in refrigerated and deep-freeze warehouses

-Optimizing energy costs in cold and deep-freeze warehouses is a crucial aspect of modern warehouse logistics.
-This section presents best practices and innovative solutions to increase energy efficiency in these facilities while reducing costs.
+Optimizing energy costs in refrigerated and deep-freeze warehouses is a crucial aspect of modern warehouse logistics.
+This section presents best practices and innovative solutions for increasing energy efficiency in these facilities while simultaneously reducing costs.

 📝 1.
 Introduction

-Cold storage and deep-freeze storage play a central role in the food and pharmaceutical industries, as well as in other industries that need to store sensitive products.
+Refrigerated and deep-freeze warehouses play a crucial role in the food and pharmaceutical industries, as well as in other sectors that need to store sensitive products.
 However, these warehouses are also responsible for significant energy consumption.
-Optimizing energy costs in such facilities is therefore of great importance.
+Optimizing energy costs in such facilities is therefore of paramount importance.

 Temperature management